yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 me binary-tree-traversing questions; I don't know those answers and will never be interested in learning them.
 I'm trying to be an expert in something else, like object-oriented design, for example.

+{% quote There is no point in giving me binary-tree-traversing questions; I don't know those answers and will never be interested in learning them. %}

 There was a clear mismatch between my profile and the expectations of the interviewers.
 I don't blame them, and I don't blame her.
 They